Constant Cough that Won’t Go Away: 8 Solutions

 A comprehensive assessment is necessary, as medication alone may not suffice to alleviate the symptoms.

-• Chronic pulmonary cough: Lung impairment’s role
+• Persistent cough with chest congestion: Lung impairment’s role

 When linked to lung impairment, a chronic cough can be attributed to various factors, including respiratory diseases, infections like whooping cough or pneumonia, tumors, inflammation, autoimmune diseases, and lung lesions.